21it/wonderland/README.md

 ## Boundary

-Wonders (Wonderland abstractions) are well encapsulated, and they can not leak or be corrupted by boring reality.
+Wonders (Wonderland abstractions) are well encapsulated, and they can not be corrupted by boring reality.
 Interaction with regular Elixir is always explicit: `lift/2` lifts Elixir expression into Wonderland, and `unlift/1` is acting opposite:

 ```elixir
 @spec lift(term, type) :: wonder